Shiny Happy People (Angel)

-"Shiny Happy People" is episode 18 of season 4 of the television show Angel.
+"Shiny Happy People" is the 18th episode of the fourth season of the American television series Angel.
 Written by Elizabeth Craft and Sarah Fain, and directed by Marita Grabiak, it was originally broadcast on April 9, 2003 on the WB network.
 As Cordelia lies in a coma following her demonic delivery, the rest of the gang becomes enchanted by her unexpected offspring - a full grown woman, whom Angel names Jasmine, who hypnotizes anyone she meets by mere sight.
 Jasmine tells the gang that she is a former higher being who wants the world clean of all evil.
 But when Fred has a sudden vision of Jasmine as something other than good, or human, she must find the root to Jasmine’s true nature on her own.
-The episode's title is derived from the R.E.M song of the same name.
+The episode's title is derived from the R.E.M. song of the same name.

 Plot

 After bursting from Cordelia's womb in a flash of blue-green light, the godly woman materializes and covers herself with a blanket.
 She appreciates the world around her and thanks Cordelia for giving her life.
 Guiltily, Angel offers the woman his sword to punish him for his earlier intentions of killing her.
 Fred cleans up around the office while she worries and rants to Lorne about what happened with Cordelia and whether Angel could have really killed her.
 Connor returns to the hotel and Fred pulls a knife on him, but his strange peaceful behavior confuses her.
 Angel shows that he's returned as well with a no-longer pregnant Cordelia and he's just as strangely happy as Connor.
 Wesley and Gunn come upstairs from the basement where they were dismembering Skip, and they all marvel over Cordelia's return and the strange behavior of Angel and Connor.

 Awe-struck Angel and Connor boast about this godly creature that rose from Cordelia whom they don't want to kill, but merely to worship.
 Wesley tries to convince Angel that he's under a magical influence and this creature is evil, but then the woman arrives and kindly offers to help the gang as they all fall to their knees.
 Later, as Cordelia rests in a bed and candles are lit around the room, the woman explains how she was a power in the very beginning, before man, then became a watcher as humans developed, and finally could not stand to watch any longer and planned a return.
 She explains how Angel's trip to the trials to win Darla's life bought not Darla's life but Connor's, which was just one of the miracles necessary to bring her into the world.
 Once Connor was born and Cordelia had ascended to a higher plane, she had the vessels necessary to bring her into the world.
 She then tells the group that they have all been drowning in the war against evil, but that soon she will take them on the offensive and turn the tide.